fastify/fastify/docs/Reference/Routes.md

 ### ⚠  HTTP version check

-Fastify will check the HTTP version of every request and, based on [configuration options](./Server.md#http2), will check against one or all of the following versions: `2.0`, `1.1`, and `1.0`.
+Fastify will check the HTTP version of every request, based on [configuration options](./Server.md#http2), to determine if it matches one or all of the following versions: `2.0`, `1.1`, and `1.0`.
 If Fastify receives a different HTTP version in the request it will return a `505 HTTP Version Not Supported` error.